Luke-L2264308/union_shop/successcriteria.md

 - [ ] Working search system integrated into navbar and pages

 ## Software Development Practices (25% of marks)
-- [ ] Regular, small, meaningful commits with clear messages
+- [X ] Regular, small, meaningful commits with clear messages
-- [ ] Comprehensive and accurate `README.md` documenting setup and external services
+- [X ] Comprehensive and accurate `README.md` documenting setup and external services
-- [ ] Tests covering major UI and logic paths; tests pass locally (`flutter test`)
+- [ X] Tests covering major UI and logic paths; tests pass locally (`flutter test`)
 - [ ] Integration with at least two external services documented in README
-- [ ] Code formatted and free of analyzer errors/warnings
+- [ X] Code formatted and free of analyzer errors/warnings

 ## Testing / CI / Test Environment
 - [ ] Widget tests do not depend on real network resources (network/image calls mocked)
-- [ ] All tests pass locally with `flutter test`
+- [ X] All tests pass locally with `flutter test`
 - [ ] Network images in tests are wrapped using a mock helper or `HttpOverrides`

 ## Quality / Non-functional
-- [ ] UI is functional and usable on mobile view
+- [ X] UI is functional and usable on mobile view
-- [ ] No runtime errors when navigating implemented pages
+- [ X] No runtime errors when navigating implemented pages
-- [ ] Images used are copyright-free or AI-generated and documented in README
+- [X ] Images used are copyright-free or AI-generated and documented in README

 ---